Glamping in Slovenia at Big Berry in the Heart of Bela Krajina

 Where is Slovenia

-Slovenia is located in the southern part of Central Europe, a green destination that was formerly a part of what was Yugoslavia.
-Bordered by Croatia, Austria, Italy, and Hungary with a 46 kilometer (28.6 miles) coastline on the Adriatic Sea, it’s been part of the European Union since 2004.
+Slovenia is located in the southern part of Central Europe, a green destination that was formerly part of Yugoslavia.
+Bordered by Croatia, Austria, Italy, and Hungary with a 46 kilometer (28.6 miles) coastline on the Adriatic Sea near Istrian Croatia, it’s been part of the European Union since 2004.
 The country is mostly mountainous with diverse ecosystems and an intricate river system creating a spectacular world for eco and adventure travelers.
+The northern part of the country skirts the lower Alps offering unique Alpine hiking and outdoor activities with amazing views.
 More than half of the country is forested and roughly half of the over 2 million residents live in and around Ljubljana, the capital city.
 You read that right, Slovenia is not a big place.
 It’s about the same size as the state of New Jersey in the USA and easy to get to with many of the air carriers serving Europe offering flights into Ljubljana or nearby Zagreb, Croatia.

 Getting to Big Berry

-Big Berry transfer: Big Berry will arrange your transfer to the camp whether you arrive from Ljubljana or Zagreb, Croatia.
-It’s a scenic drive from either.
+Big Berry transfer: Bela Krajina is a scenic 1.5-2 hour drive from Ljubljana or Zagreb, Croatia, and Big Berry will arrange your transfer to the camp from both.
+You could visit Bela Krajina as a day trip from Ljubljana though you’ll definitely want more time than to explore this region.
 Our Big Berry driver picked us up in Zagreb and in a few minutes we were out of the city.

 Rental Car: No worries when renting a car in Slovenia, which has an easy and well-marked road system.
 Slovenia is part of the European Union so crossing borders from neighboring countries is relatively simple.
 Check guidelines, such as picking up a vignette (decal) for your vehicle.